-A short guide on the basics of 4WD and AWD for photographers.
+A Short Guide on the Basics of 4WD and AWD for Photographers.

 It may surprise some, but I am a huge automotive enthusiast that works auto shows.
-The idea for an article about four-wheel drive systems arose from my daily interactions at work.
-Confusion over the smorgasbord of marketing terms describing four-wheel drive (4WD) tops the list of questions.
-It’s followed closely by understanding the actual need for such a vehicle.
+The idea for an article about four-wheel

 I am considering trading my beloved front-wheel-drive workhorse for one with extra drive wheels since shifting into landscape photography.
 After all, who doesn’t like traveling off the beaten path?
 But is a 4WD like a Jeep Wrangler necessary?
 Or can the average AWD car fit the bill?
 Let’s explore our options!